martyv123/nush/README.md

 2. Enter directory of the repository
 3. Run 'make'
 5. Use as a unix shell by running commands like so: './nush (arg1) (arg2) ...
+6. Or, enter the shell environment by typing './nush' and entering commands afterwards